Jó reggelt, szevasztok…

 Before my Mexican trip, I thought I’m kind of familiar with Mexican cuisine because of all the nachos in the cinemas, the fake ass guacamole, salsa and cheese sauces coming with Doritos – God bless Tangy Cheese tho’ – all the Hard Rock Cafe burritos, the fajitas from Las Iguanas and last but not least the tacos from Taco Bell – but nope.
 Nothing like the real Mexican street food we had in Tulum.

 … Take me back right fucking now please.

 Another classic thing which absolutely does not tastes like as it really should in European restaurants is: Fajitas … and also Enchiladas.
-Had no chance to try the Tamales – and that makes me sad.
+Had no chance to try the Tamales – and that’s sad.
 Another reason why I have to go back to Mexico pretty soon.

 I love fruits, my favorite is watermelon…

 …in Mexico, it’s with chili.

 Fruits, candies, chocolate are sprinkled or filled with chili powder

 … but, ¿por qué?

 I was very excited to taste some exotic fruits as well, I absolutely loved Dragon Fruit, Papaya, Guavas, Cherimoya, and Tuna – from a cactus, not the fish which is called Atún in Spanish.

 In England basically, nothing has a taste, everything is super watery, imported and well-toxicated… But the flavors I finally tasted in Mexico, oh gosh.
 I can’t even explain, you have to go and try it yourself.